sainon5/testfoldervbs/steps.md

 13. run `./node_modules/.bin/tsc` to compile
 14. `git add -A` to add code to git.
+Then go to source Control and Commit what you need committed.

 ### Code blocks